gherbox/my_blog_2/content/posts/WhatILearnedThisWeek_9.md

 ---
-title: One week writting an abstract
+title: One Week to Write an Abstract
 date: "2020-06-14"
 template: "post"
 draft: false